 Review summary: Leica M9 vs CL

 So how do things add up?
 Which of the two cameras – the Leica M9 or the Leica CL – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica M9: